Three Sisters Overlook Campsite

 Directions

 From Wrangell, drive 14 miles south on Zimovia Highway.
 Turn right on Forest Road 6267 (Nemo-Skip Loop Road).
 The site is at milepost 1.5.
-Access to the campsite is via a short path from the parking area on the roadside.
+Access to the campsite is via a short path from roadside parking.

 Nearby Campgrounds